abdirahmanburyar/FAYO/SETUP_SSH_KEY.md

-# SSH Key Setup for GitHub Actions
+# SSH Key Setup for Git Mirror

-This guide will help you set up the SSH key needed for automatic deployment to your VPS.
+This guide will help you set up the SSH key needed for automatic deployment to your VPS using Git Mirror.

+> **Note:** This setup is for Git Mirror (recommended).
+GitHub Actions deployment is deprecated.

 ## 🚀 Quick Setup